stevec-afk/rock-paper-scissors/README.md

-Ideas & features I want to add but are outside the scope of this project:
+Brainstorming ideas & features (things I want to add but are outside the scope of this project):
 - Let the computer "cheat" by weighting the "random" choice towards paper, because the human player is more likely to choose rock (its the first in the list and easiest to type)
 - Let the player cheat with secret input options - ie.: bomb beats everything
 - Option to unlock "advanced mode", which turns the game into rock-paper-scissors-lizard-spock